 A person's hand holding a glass of whiskey with ice cubes

-According to the National Library of Medicine, metronidazole (better known by the brand name Flagyl) is one of the go-to drugs for the treatment of infections.
+According to the National Library of Medicine, Metronidazole (better known by the brand name Flagyl) is one of the go-to drugs for the treatment of infections.
 It’s equipped to handle several conditions:

 • Intestinal amebiases